Eye burning - itching and discharge

 - Antibiotic eye drops for bacterial conjunctivitis

-Follow your health care provider's instructions exactly.
+Follow your provider's instructions exactly.
 With treatment, you should gradually improve.
 You should be back to normal in 1 to 2 weeks unless the problem is a chronic one like dry eyes.

 This information should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies. © 1997- 2007 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.